Ukraine invasion: UK troops will not fight against Russia says Wallace

 The UK has put sanctions into place targeting major Russian banks, which will be excluded from the UK financial system.

-Mr Wallace said work is under way to try to get the Swift international payment system "turned off for Russia".
+Mr Wallace said work was under way to try to get the Swift international payment system "turned off for Russia".
 While that is the UK aim, he said "like so many things these are international organisations, and if not every country wants them to be thrown out of the Swift system, it becomes difficult".

 The UK Parliament is on standby to be recalled over the weekend as "further measures" and "further sanctions" are needed, Speaker Sir Lindsay Hoyle said.